CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

 In link prediction tasks, A single evaluation sample can be formulated as:
 (src, pos[1], ..., pos[m], neg[1], ... neg[k]), where src, pos, neg denotes source node,
 positive node, and negative node, respectively.
-The positive nodes usually comes from the removed edges from the original graph.
+The positive nodes usually come from the removed edges from the original graph.
 The negative nodes are usually sampled from un-interacted nodes (i.e. nodes that are not neighbors of the source node).